Gravitational Signatures of Axion Dark Matter via Parity-Violating Interactions: Methods

+Therefore, for the gravitational decay $\phi\to gg$ to dominate while remaining inside the EFT window one naturally requires a strongly suppressed axion–photon coupling.
+In the photophobic limit this condition is easily satisfied within the EFT; non-photophobic realizations would instead demand an explicit UV completion that generates the effective Chern–Simons coupling while maintaining causality and unitarity at higher energies.

+While the unitarity condition $m_\phi \ell_{\rm CS} \lesssim 1$ marks the regime in which the low-energy EFT remains self-consistent, this limit does not necessarily affect the underlying theory.
+Our calculation applies to any framework in which an operator of the form in Eq.~\eqref{eq:r_rtilde} arises with an effective coupling $\alpha$, regardless of whether the low-energy expansion remains valid up to this bound.
+Large effective couplings may originate from UV completions that reinstate higher-order operators or from non-perturbative dynamics beyond the EFT description.
+Therefore, the constraints derived in this work should be interpreted as phenomenological bounds on the effective CS interaction, similarly to astrophysical limits on the axion-photon coupling.

+Known UV completions generating the CS operator predict very small effective couplings, $\alpha \simeq 10^{-21}\!-\!10^{-16}\,\mathrm{GeV}^{-1}$, as found in string-inspired constructions~\cite{Cicoli:2012sz,Svrcek:2006yi}, quantum gravity scenarios~\cite{Taveras:2008yf}, and fermionic completions~\cite{Alexander:2022cow}.
+In string-motivated models, $\alpha$ is usually suppressed by either the Planck scale or the axion decay constant, leading to $\alpha \sim 10^{-18\text{--}16}\,\mathrm{GeV}^{-1}$, while in quantum gravity approaches one obtains $\alpha \simeq M_{\rm Pl}^{-1} \approx 10^{-19}\,\mathrm{GeV}^{-1}$.
+Although these values lie far below the region probed in our analysis, our constraints remain phenomenologically relevant, as they apply to any theory that yields the same effective CS operator, independently of its microscopic origin.

-This requirement is controlled by the dimensionless combination $m_\phi \ell_{\rm CS}$, with only a mild dependence on the axion decay constant $f_\phi$.
-For $f_\phi = 10^{12}$\,GeV, one finds $m_\phi \ell_{\rm CS} \gtrsim 5\times 10^3$, so that for an axion mass $m_\phi = 10^{-12}$\,eV the bound gives $\ell_{\rm CS} \gtrsim 10^9$\,m, of order the solar radius.
-Although such large values may appear exotic from an effective field theory perspective, they illustrate that the required enhancement of the gravitational channel can be expressed in terms of a moderate dimensionless condition rather than an extreme fine-tuning.
+Although large values of the CS coupling may appear exotic from an effective field theory perspective, they illustrate that the required enhancement of the gravitational channel can be expressed in terms of a moderate dimensionless condition rather than an extreme fine-tuning.
 Photophobic or hidden-sector models, where EM couplings are naturally suppressed, might naturally accommodate phenomenologically viable scenarios where CS-mediated decays dominate.
 In the next section we compute the resulting Galactic graviton flux from axion decay, and compare the signal strength to the sensitivities of current and future interferometers.